 The host names of users’ devices, to assist with help desk activities.

 For identifying issues with networks and performance.
 This includes data like the SSID.

-Metadata about the usage of MS Teams for your analytics, reporting, and help desk.
+Metadata about the usage of Microsoft Teams for your analytics, reporting, and help desk.

 Used for analytics, reporting, and help desk activities.
 This data can be stored at the most accurate level, or get replaced with a circular reference approximating the location to about 160 km.